alumae/kaldi-gstreamer-server/README.md

   * status -- response status, see codes below
   * message -- (optional) status message
   * result -- (optional) recognition result, containing the followig fields:
-    - hypotheses - recognized words, a list of the following:
+    - hypotheses - recognized words, a list with each item containing the following:
         + transcript -- recognized words
         + confidence -- (optional) confidence of the hypothesis (float, 0..1)
     - final -- true when the hypothesis is final, i.e., doesn't change any more